 “Any time you are contemplating pregnancy or could be pregnant, start taking a prenatal vitamin once a day,” suggests Lee.
 “Generally, we recommend taking a prenatal starting at least one month before conception, and ideally three months [before].”

 Prenatal vitamins should be taken daily throughout pregnancy and can even be taken postpartum.
 If you need additional nutrients, your doctor might recommend added supplements or increasing the frequency of consumption.

 In general, prenatal vitamins are safe.
 However, you should always discuss a new supplement with your physician.
 Some supplements may contain added ingredients like herbs or botanicals which may not be appropriate for everyone.
 Keep in mind, though, that simple ingredient lists are likely best during pregnancy.

 What are the potential side effects of a prenatal vitamin?

-Just be aware that prenatal vitamins can sometimes cause nausea and constipation, due to iron, which can be hard on the stomach.
-Nausea and constipation are also common side effects of pregnancy, so that can lead to a vicious cycle of feeling sick.
-“Women experiencing these side effects can try to manage these symptoms with natural remedies like ginger and lemon, plenty of hydration, over the counter stool softeners, or, if severe, talk to their doctor,” says Lee.
+Prenatal vitamins can sometimes cause nausea and constipation due to iron, which can be hard on the stomach.
+“Women experiencing these side effects can try to manage these symptoms with natural remedies like ginger and lemon, plenty of hydration, over-the-counter stool softeners, or, if severe, talk to their doctor,” says Lee.